 Sexual Abuse and Molestation at Los Angeles Schools

 The sexual abuse or molestation of students has reached a staggering high throughout the country.
 Parents place their children in schools and school programs with the thought that their children will be safe from predators and any severe accidents.
 Students who are the victims of sexual abuse do not believe it to be as severe as it is, and often do not understand the influential behavior a teacher or other faculty member may have on them.
 It is important to stop and prevent the instance of sexual abuse or molestation in schools, and to hold the school district accountable for hiring faculty members who behave in this manner.
+Contact our Los Angeles school sexual abuse lawyers to pursue justice for your child’s abuse.

 School Sexual Abuse